Edward Hale (rower): Club and state rowing

 By 1976 Hale had relocated to Sydney and from 1976 to 1982 he represented New South Wales as their single sculls entrant in the President's Cup.
 He won those events on six occasions, all consecutive from 1976 to 1981.
-All told, Hale contested the Presidents Cup (for NSW & Tasmania) on a record twelve occasions.
+All told, Hale contested the Presidents Cup (for NSW and Tasmania) on a record twelve occasions.

 In Lindisfarne colours and rowing with Steve Spurling he twice contested the national double sculls title at the Australian Rowing Championships in 1974 and 1975 placing second both times.
 In Sydney Rowing Club colours he contested the national double sculls title - he won in 1976 and placed second in 1977, 1978 and 1979.
 He contested and won the quad sculls title in 1976, 1978 and 1979; and placed second in that boat class in 1980.
 He won the coxless pair title in 1979 with Chris Shinners of SUBC.
 In 1980 an open single sculls event was introduced to the Australian Rowing Championships (in addition to the President's Cup Interstate event).
 Hale won that title in SRC colours in 1980, 1981 and 1982.

 In 1976 he won the New Zealand national single sculls title.